finos/compliant-financial-infrastructure/docs/agile-workflow/README.md

 ## <a name="agile">Agile Delivery of Prioritised Work Items</a>

-- Cloud Service Certification is an agile project with agreed agile ceremonies and a fixed sprint cadence.
+- Compliant Financial Infrastructure is an agile project with agreed agile ceremonies and a fixed sprint cadence.
 Example agile ceremonies include ...
   - Regular team stand-ups
   - Backlog grooming sessions
   - Pre-sprint planning